Class (programming): Hierarchical

-Within object-oriented analysis
+Modeling

-In object-oriented analysis and in UML, an association between two classes represents a collaboration between the classes or their corresponding instances.
+In object-oriented analysis and in Unified Modelling Language (UML), an association between two classes represents a collaboration between the classes or their corresponding instances.
 Associations have direction; for example, a bi-directional association between two classes indicates that both of the classes are aware of their relationship.
 Associations may be labeled according to their name or purpose.

 An association role is given end of an association and describes the role of the corresponding class.
 For example, a "subscriber" role describes the way instances of the class "Person" participate in a "subscribes-to" association with the class "Magazine".
 Also, a "Magazine" has the "subscribed magazine" role in the same association.
 Association role multiplicity describes how many instances correspond to each instance of the other class of the association.
 Common multiplicities are "0..1", "1..1", "1..*" and "0..*", where the "*" specifies any number of instances.

-Taxonomy of classes
+Taxonomy

 There are many categories of classes, some of which overlap.

 Abstract and concrete

-In a language that supports inheritance, an abstract class, or abstract base class (ABC), is a class that cannot be instantiated because it is either labeled as abstract or it simply specifies abstract methods (or virtual methods).
+In a language that supports inheritance, an abstract class, or abstract base class (ABC), is a class that cannot be directly instantiated.
+By contrast, a concrete class is a class that can be directly instantiated.
+Instantiation of an abstract class can occur only indirectly, via a concrete subclass.

+An abstract class is either labeled as such explicitly or it may simply specify abstract methods (or virtual methods).
 An abstract class may provide implementations of some methods, and may also specify virtual methods via signatures that are to be implemented by direct or indirect descendants of the abstract class.
 Before a class derived from an abstract class can be instantiated, all abstract methods of its parent classes must be implemented by some class in the derivation chain.

 Most object-oriented programming languages allow the programmer to specify which classes are considered abstract and will not allow these to be instantiated.
 For example, in Java, C# and PHP, the keyword abstract is used.
 In C++, an abstract class is a class having at least one abstract method given by the appropriate syntax in that language (a pure virtual function in C++ parlance).

-A class consisting of only virtual methods is called a Pure Abstract Base Class (or Pure ABC) in C++ and is also known as an interface by users of the language.
+A class consisting of only pure virtual methods is called a pure abstract base class (or pure ABC) in C++ and is also known as an interface by users of the language.
 Other languages, notably Java and C#, support a variant of abstract classes called an interface via a keyword in the language.
 In these languages, multiple inheritance is not allowed, but a class can implement multiple interfaces.
 Such a class can only contain abstract publicly accessible methods.

-A concrete class is a class that can be instantiated, as opposed to abstract classes, which cannot.